Gothic-Modding-Community/gmc/docs/contribute/index.md

 Please make sure that the content you are contributing does not already exist on the [dev page](https://gmc.cokoliv.eu/).
 You can use the search tool to filter GMC for different keywords and contents.

 !!! question "How to edit the source files?"
 The source files for the articles are written using the [Markdown](https://en.wikipedia.org/wiki/Markdown) `.md` file format ([Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet)).
-Other than that, this site also uses [Python Markdown Extensions](https://python-markdown.github.io/extensions/) which adds more syntax rules like indented [admonitions](https://python-markdown.github.io/extensions/admonition/).
+Other than that, this site also uses [Python Markdown Extensions](https://python-markdown.github.io/extensions/) which add more syntax rules like indented [admonitions](https://python-markdown.github.io/extensions/admonition/).

 ### Minor changes
 Minor changes like fixing typos, grammatical errors or removing/adding words to paragraphs in a _single_ file can be done quickly with the pen button in the upper right corner of each article.
 This will open up a GitHub editing interface which will create a fork with a patch branch after modifying the file and guide the user to open up the pull request.